-With the pines removed, space was created for cherries, oaks and other hardwood trees to grow.
+• With the pines removed, space was created for cherries, oaks and other hardwood trees to grow.
 Pass around the laminated leaves.
-Does anyone
+Does anyone recognize any of the leaf shapes and names?

 • Explain that today, our forests have grown up into old forests with tall trees, because we stop the fires and floods that once would naturally reset them.
 Old stone walls deep in the forest remind us of the amazing recovery forests have made.
 Biologists must now help manage the forests, so that it is good habitat for all of Rhode Island's wildlife!